 The main difference between dulce de leche and caramel is that dulce de leche is made with milk, while caramel is made with water.

-Both sweet, with a subtly different flavor profile.
+Both are sweet, with a subtly different flavor profile.
 Additionally, dulce de leche is often seen made from condensed milk.

 What Is Baking Soda Used For?